starknet-io/starknet-docs/docs/L1-L2 Communication/messaging-mechanism.md

 </td></tr> </table>

-The hash of a L2 → L1 message is computed on L1 as follows:
+The hash of an L2 → L1 message is computed on L1 as follows:

 ```
 keccak256(